Tourette syndrome is a neurological disorder. It causes repeated, involuntary physical movements and vocal outbursts. The exact cause is unknown.

 If you attend a support group, but feel it isn't a right match, don’t be discouraged.
 You may have to attend different groups until you find the right one.

-As a parent, you should be an advocate for your child.
-This includes notifying their teachers of the condition.
-Some children with Tourette syndrome are bullied by their peers.
-Educators can play a role in helping other students understand your child's condition, which may stop bullying and teasing.
+Some children with Tourette syndrome may be bullied by their peers.
+Educators can play an important role in helping other students understand your child's condition, which may stop bullying and teasing.

-Tics and involuntary actions can also distract your child from schoolwork.
-Talk to the school about allowing your child extra time to complete tests and examinations.
+Tics and involuntary actions may also distract your child from schoolwork.
+Talk to your child’s school about allowing them extra time to complete tests and examinations.

-Tourette syndrome doesn’t affect your intelligence or life expectancy.
+It’s important to remember Tourette syndrome is a medical condition that doesn’t affect your intelligence or life expectancy.